ktsreddy007/Particle41_DevOps_Challenge/README.md

 ![Architecture](images/Final_output.png)
 ---
 ## 📌 Notes
-- The Container App uses **built-in ingress** to expose the service publicly.
-No additional API Gateway is needed.
+- The Container App uses **built-in ingress** to expose the service publicly.So we didnt setup additional API Gateway.
 - The infrastructure adheres to **best practices** including use of:
+  - Implemented conditional startup with manual logging logic at application code level
   - Private subnet integration
   - Modular, reusable Terraform code
   - Secure non-root Docker container